Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Februari 2025 13.34.25 UTC
+- WIB: Senin, 17 Februari 2025 14.23.45 UTC
-- WITA: Senin, 17 Februari 2025 14.34.25 UTC
+- WITA: Senin, 17 Februari 2025 15.23.45 UTC
-- WIT: Senin, 17 Februari 2025 15.34.25 UTC
+- WIT: Senin, 17 Februari 2025 16.23.45 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: technology
+Kategori: friendship